 Why is Active Massage® Not Available In a Higher Compression?

 The focus of traditional compression garments is to use high compression to contain the affected area and hold the swelling.
-The focus of Active Massage® compression garments is to use the patented 3D wave knit on the inside of the fabric to help move fluid and reduce swelling.
+The focus of Active Massage® compression garments is to use the patented 3D stretch, wave knit on the inside of the fabric to help move fluid and reduce swelling and discomfort.